Close Menu

 And We sent not before you any messenger except We revealed to him that, “There is no deity/God except Me, so worship Me.”
 (Al-Quran 21:25)

-When reflecting on “Why Allah Created Human Beings,” one must also consider the right of our Creator upon his creation.
+When reflecting on “Why Allah Created Human Beings,” one must also consider the right of our Creator over his creation.
 This will also help us to understand why Allah created us human beings better.

-There are authentically reported Hadiths from the Messenger of Allah (peace and mercy be upon him) that explain the right of Allah upon us.It is reported in the Two Sahih (authentic) Books of Hadith (i.e. Al
+There are authentically reported Hadiths from the Messenger of Allah (peace and mercy be upon him) that explain the right of Allah upon us.It is reported in the Two Sahih (authentic) Books of Hadith (i.e., Al

 Bukhari and Muslim) on the authority of Mu‘adh (may Allah be pleased with him) that the Prophet (peace be